spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202212.0/marketplace/install-features/install-the-marketplace-inventory-management-packaging-units-feature.md

 ---
-title: Marketplace Inventory Management + Packaging Units feature integration
+title: Install the Marketplace Inventory Management + Packaging Units feature
 last_updated: Sep 07, 2021
 description: This document describes the process how to integrate the Marketplace Inventory Management + Packaging Units feature into a Spryker project.
 template: feature-integration-guide-template